 At its core, link building is all about having your page linked to from other websites.
-And there are plenty of ways to this - guest posting on other blogs/websites or directly requesting a link back to your website are some ways.
+And there are plenty of ways to do this - guest posting on other blogs/websites or directly requesting a link back to your website are some ways.
 In the past, all content marketers needed to do was find shady ways to send massive links back their website, thereby circumventing the system and consequently increasing their page visibility on search results.
 This worked, to the detriment of value-rich contents.
 Thankfully, Google got wind of this caveat and have subsequently tightened their algorithm system to filter off the gimmicks.

 Still, backlinks remain a crucial component of how search engines decide which content to pull up to users when a search is made.
 In simple terms, backlinks are synonymous with gaining the trust and approval of other websites.
 Your pages would do better when such links come from higher authority domains from Google's perspective.
 Here's where Page Rank comes in.
 But no high authority domain would link back to your website if there's little value provided, which takes us back to why relevance should take precedence in your content writing strategy.
 Besides, while Google will fancy a page with oodles of backlinks, the algorithm is well developed to pull the trigger if it suspects a mismatch in the value add a page offers and the hype - in backlinks- it is receiving from other websites.

 As we’ve discussed, today’s successful SEO strategy underpins on creating relevant content.
 Following which technical optimisation and link building come in.
 This means that an acute awareness of in-demand search queries and supplying relevant content to match is hugely fundamental to your chances of SEO success.